Geography (GEO) - Courses

 Spatial Data Analysis

 Theory, methods, and techniques for quantitative analysis of spatial data.
 Students will learn and employ basic quantitative techniques for describing, modeling, and analyzing spatial data.
 This course explores point pattern analysis, methods for continuous data, and spatial regression.
 Focus will be on the interpretation and the application of spatial data analysis techniques to address geographic problems.
-Prerequisite: MTH 145.
-Offered Occasionally.
+Prerequisite: STAT 145; GEO/ESC 385 or concurrent enrollment; junior standing.
+Offered Alternate Years.

 ESC/GEO 490/590 Cr.2-3